 Within the Region, as well as across the state and greater U.S., the number of single- and two-person households are growing while the number of three-person or larger households is shrinking.
-The average household size in the Region is 2.37 persons, down from 2.46 in 2010.
+The average household size in the Region is 2.37 persons.
 Shrinking household size has reduced demand for larger homes and increased demand for smaller homes, which the Region does not readily have.